 People often search for terms that have no place in a web page’s content.
-To use an example, people don’t always look for our client Moddershall Oaks Health Spa by using their full name; they search instead for “moddershall spa” or a similarly truncated phrase.
-But Moddershall is a place, not just a brand name.
-However, because people who search those truncated terms frequently end up engaged on the Moddershall Oaks website, Google learns that “moddershall spa” and similar phrases are ‘reference queries’ for the Moddershall Oaks brand entity.
+To use an example, people don’t always look for our client Moddershall Oaks Country Spa Retreat by searching that full name; they search instead for truncated phrases like “moddershall oaks” even just “moddershall spa”.
+But Moddershall is a place in its own right, not just a brand name.
+But because people who search those truncated terms frequently end up engaged on the Moddershall Oaks website, Google learns that “moddershall spa” and similar phrases are ‘reference queries’ for the Moddershall Oaks brand entity.

 The connections between different independent entities and their reference queries are therefore fairly easily understood.
 But one question still remains: How can Google perceive the relative authority and trust earned by different entities and rank them accordingly?
 The old-school reliance on a ‘link-based economy’ is fundamentally flawed by aggressive link-building and social media spamming which both skew results.
 Plus, not all buzz around an entity necessarily generates back-links.
 The resulting balance is a situation where spammy sites can earn unfair ranking advantages while honest sites underperform in search.

 To close down the loop-holes in the link-based search economy, Google’s recent patent appears to discuss a more semantic approach.
 Their last algorithm overhaul—when they introduced Hummingbird—was an important milestone in semantic search technology.
 We can be sure that semantics will play a key role in Google’s future developments.

 So what does it mean to be semantic?
 Well, semantics is defined as: